Tubular Breasts

 Candidates for surgical correction of tubular breasts

 Any woman with tubular breast deformity will experience a significant aesthetic improvement to her breast shape and overall appearance.
 It is important that the breasts are not still in the process of development but have matured to their full extent.
-Most woman are in their twenties and thirties when they have their correction, however some woman do not recognise that they have a treatable breast condition and have correction performed later in life.
+Most women are in their twenties and thirties when they have their correction, however some women do not recognise that they have a treatable breast condition and have correction performed later in life.

 Tubular Breast Classification